 Conferences & Institutes

-During the Qualified Medication Aide (QMA) Instructor Education course, you will review program operational standards to be used in the development and presentation of an educational program for QMAs.
+During the Qualified Medication Aide (QMA) Program Director Education course, you will review program operational standards to be used in the development and presentation of an educational program for QMAs.
 You will learn adult learning concepts, teaching strategies, and assessment of learning as applied to the standards.

 Be sure to check the eligibility information below!